What is the Pupil Premium?

 The Pupil Premium is primarily aimed at Reception to Year 11 pupils who are from low-income families and are eligible for Free School Meals (FSM) or who have been registered for FSM at any point in the past six years.

-Please click on the link below for a detailed report on the school's Pupil Premium allocation for 2015/16, including how the funding was spent and the impact of the expenditure on the attainment of pupils eligible for the Pupil Premium (referred to by the Department of Education as 'disadvantaged' pupils).
+Please click on the link below for a detailed report on the school's Pupil Premium allocation for 2020/2021which includes how the funding was spent and the impact of the expenditure on the attainment of pupils eligible for the Pupil Premium (referred to by the Department of Education as 'disadvantaged' pupils).